From Diet Coke to

-We actually also use sweeteners in drinks that do contain sugar to reduce their overall calorie content.
-And we often blend sweeteners to get the best results.
+CCEP actually also use sweeteners in drinks that do contain sugar to reduce their overall calorie content.
+And they often blend sweeteners to get the best results.

 Which sweeteners does

-The most commonly used sweeteners we use are aspartame, acesulfame-K, saccharin and stevia leaf extract (steviol glycosides).
+The most commonly used sweeteners CCEP use are aspartame, acesulfame-K, saccharin and stevia leaf extract (steviol glycosides).

-For instance, in Diet Coke, Coke Zero, Lilt Zero and Sprite Zero, we use a blend of acesulfame-K and aspartame, while in Schweppes Slimline Canada Dry Ginger Ale and Schweppes Diet Lemonade we use aspartame and saccharin.
+For instance, in Diet Coke, Coke Zero Sugar, Lilt Zero and Sprite Zero, a blend of acesulfame-K and aspartame are used, while in Schweppes Slimline Canada Dry Ginger Ale and Schweppes Diet Lemonade CCEP use aspartame and saccharin.

-Stevia is extracted from the leaf of the stevia plant, and we use it in
+Stevia is extracted from the leaf of the stevia plant, and used in drinks such as

 How do I know if a product contains sweeteners?